 Another important residence was built just about 100 years ago, in 1916, at 2103 N. 16th St. Called The Margaret, these apartments were fancy, high-end rentals for the metropolitan suburbanites who lived along Sherman Avenue and commuted on the streetcar into downtown Omaha.
 Right across the street from The Margaret is an even more grand edifice to the area’s once luxurious lifestyles, the Strehlow Terrace.
 Built between 1905 and 1916, the complex included four buildings designed in the Prairie architecture style.
 Huddled around a courtyard and fountain, the complex was designed for professional class residents to enjoy their apartment lives.
 Luscious landscaping and suave marketing kept the complex fancy for some time.

-Near 16th and Lake, at 2514 North 16th Street, the last notable, existent set of apartments still stands, although in worse repair than the others mentioned here.
+Near 16th and Lake, at 2514 North 16th Street was the last notable set of rowhouses that still stands on North 16th Street.
 It was finished in 1929 as a small four-plex apartment building, and is being rehabilitated today.
 Upscale living when it was completed, each unit had murphy beds, fancy Craftsman fixtures and woodwork, and extravagant tiling throughout.
 It was indicative of the apartment corridor that North 16th was, and holds one of the keys to the area’s future.

 By the beginning of the 21st century the corridor was changing.
 Gone by then would have been any evidence of the 1898 Trans-Mississippi Exposition.
-After eliminating the possibilities of hosting it at the junction of N. 16th and J.J.
-Pershing Drive in East Omaha, the Expo’s businessmen-leaders selected a site along N. 24th St. and bordered by N. 16th.
+After eliminating the possibilities of hosting it at the junction of North 16th Street and J.J.
+Pershing Drive in East Omaha, the Expo’s businessmen-leaders selected a site along North 24th Street and bordered by North 16th Street.
 Extravagant buildings and grand pond of the site were all gone, but memories lingered.
-They lingered in the form of the Douglas County Fairgrounds and the Sunset Driving Park, both of which were located between N. 16th and Florence Boulevard, south of Commercial Avenue.
+They lingered in the form of the Douglas County Fairgrounds and the Omaha Driving Park, both of which were located between North 16th STreet and Florence Boulevard, south of Commercial Avenue.

 Just 100 years ago, driving up 16th Street from downtown Omaha into the north side was a treat for the eyes.
 A thriving center of the city’s most important industry of the period, which was beer, there were also important places to live and essential places to go.
-Its a far cry from the fear of North Omaha that many people have today, and it deserves a closer look on the history of North Omaha blog.
+It’s a far cry from the fear of North Omaha that many people have today, and it deserves a closer look in the history of Omaha as a city.

 More than 125 years ago, Joseph S. Bauman, a German brewmaster, started the Columbia Brewery in North Omaha in 1863.
 Just before his death in 1876, Bauman brought Gottlieb Storz to Omaha from Germany as the brewmaster.
 After Bauman died, Storz bought it and expanded it vastly, eventually building the grand Storz Brewery along Sherman Avenue.
 Along with other companies in the city’s Big 4 brewers, Storz went on to make Omaha into a premier Midwestern beer manufacturing center in the Midwest for the next century.
 The brewery closed in 1972, but a portion of the original building stands today.